28 Feb Jewelry Insurance: Be Proactive; Be Prepared

 If your current insurance agent is not willing to sit down with you and advise you on insuring your diamond ring or other pieces of jewelry, it’s time to find a new agent.
 Remember, not all jewelry can or should be insured; you are going to want a professional to navigate the options with you.

-Here at Daigle & Travers, we can help you find the right coverage for your diamond engagement ring and all other jewelry policies.
-Give us a call today at (203) 655-6974 to learn more about valuable articles insurance.
+ere at Daigle & Travers, we can help you find the right coverage for your diamond engagement ring and all other jewelry policies.
+Give us a call today at (203) 655-6974 to learn more about diamond ring insurance and other valuable articles insurance.
 We have offices in Darien and Wilton but we serve over twenty states including New York, Connecticut and Rhode Island.